auliakhalqillah/dft/README.md

 ```
  [Af,freq,time] = dft(x,N,dt,opt)
 ```
-You can use TryMyDFT3.m file to exercise this function
+You can use TryMyDFT3.m file to apply this function
 # Contact
  This code was written by: Aulia Khalqillah, S.Si (2019) [auliakhalqillah.mail@gmail.com],